 2. Add Whole Milk

 Usually, you can gradually add more of the recipe’s liquid to make the frosting thinner.
-However, when thinning a store-bought frosting, you need to whisk whole milk then add a teaspoon at a time till you attain the correct consistency of the frosting.
-You can also use coconut, almond, and soy, or any other milk type as a dietary alternative if needed.
+However, when thinning a store-bought frosting, you need to whisk whole milk and then add a teaspoon at a time till you attain the correct consistency of the frosting.
+You can also use coconut, almond, soy, or any other milk type as a dietary alternative if needed.

 Try out these easy frosting recipes: